Station Hochschneeberg

 Description

-At 1800 meters above sea level, the impressive Hochschneeberg station on Schneeberg opened in 2009.
-The architecturally impressive station was designed to be barrier-free, with ramps facilitating boarding and alighting from Salamander trains where necessary.
+At 1800 meters above sea level, the impressive Hochschneeberg station on the Schneeberg opened in 2009.
+The architecturally impressive station was designed to be barrier-free, with ramps to facilitate boarding and alighting from the Salamander trains where necessary.
 The on-site sanitary facilities are also barrier-free.

-The Berghaus Hochschneeberg is directly connected to the station and offers culinary delights to underline the fantastic view.
-The mountain hotel, which was built in 1898, is also a popular starting point for hikers or a stop for refreshments on many a circular hike to the numerous surrounding mountain huts.
+Directly connected to the station is the Berghaus Hochschneeberg, which offers culinary delicacies to enhance the fantastic view.
+The mountain hotel, which was built in 1898, is also a popular starting point or refreshment stop for many a circular hike to the numerous surrounding mountain huts.

 Route information

 • Hochschneeberg station is the highest station in Austria and can be reached by Schneebergbahn trains during operating hours.
-The station is the terminus of the Schneebergbahn's continuation line and is one of three cogwheel railways still in existence in Austria.
+The station is the terminus of the continuation line of the Schneebergbahn and is one of three cogwheel railroads still in operation in Austria.

 A train ride on the Schneebergbahn line is a very special experience in itself, whether on the modern, comfortable Salamander trains or the rustic nostalgia trains.

-Once you have reached the top, you will not only be offered breathtaking views of the Schneeberg, but also a great deal of variety.
-For example, in the highest gallery in Austria you will come across the works of the Puchberg artist VOKA, while just a 5-minute walk from the station the Alpine Kinderbergwelt invites you to romp and explore.
+Once you reach the top, you are offered plenty of variety in addition to the breathtaking views from the Schneeberg.
+In Austria's highest gallery, you can see the works of the Puchberg artist VOKA, while the Alpine Kinderbergwelt is just a 5-minute walk from the station and invites you to romp around and explore.

-Tip: Enjoy the ride on the Schneebergbahn trains to the highest station in Austria and take the family-friendly hike back to the Puchberg am Schneeberg station along the cogwheel hiking trail.
+Tip: Enjoy the ride on the Schneebergbahn trains to Austria's highest station and take the family-friendly hike back to Puchberg am Schneeberg station along the cogwheel hiking trail.

 Location and how to get there